Music

 "home"

-at night to cheap hotel rooms, often joined by drunken bar patrons who
+at night to ugly hotel rooms, often joined by drunken bar patrons who

 somehow got invited back to party after we closed down the bar.